Massive Layoffs Hit The Video Game Industry, Multiple Studios Affected

 — Variety Gaming (@Variety_Gaming) February 23, 2019

-In the Land Down Under, Electronic Arts’ Firemonkeys studio was also hit with layoffs.
+In Australia, Electronic Arts’ Firemonkeys studio was also hit with layoffs.
 Employees were informed of the change in staffing via one-on-one meetings and group meetings for those who would be staying on with the company.
 As noted by Game Workers Unite Australia, approximately 20 to 25 percent of the entire studio was laid off, which translates to “some 40 to 50 people” out of approximately 200.
 The organizations note that this equates to “almost 5 percent of the entire Australian game development industry nationwide.”

 These newly-announced layoffs only add to recent staff changes at publisher Activision Blizzard.
 As previously reported by The Inquisitr, the house that built Call of Duty announced massive layoffs across the board, which would affect a handful of the companies and business units which make up the holding company.
 These layoffs come after record sales results in 2018.
 Activision Blizzard CEO Bobby Kotick has also come under fire, with many pointing out that Kotick made over $28 million in 2017.

 In other gaming news, Nintendo of America president Reggie Fils-Aime is set to retire in April.
-The longtime face of Nintendo’s American arm will be replaced by one Doug Bowser, per reporting by The Inquisitr.
+The longtime face of Nintendo’s American arm will be replaced by Doug Bowser, per reporting by The Inquisitr.